โ† Philadelphia 30th Street StationConstruction & Updates

 Philadelphia Penn Station Updates

-Philadelphia 30th Street Station is in the middle of one of the largest historic rail station renovations in the country, the 30th Street Station District Plan.
-Work began in 2024 and continues in phases through 2030.
+Philadelphia 30th Street Station is in the middle of one of the largest historic rail station renovations in the country.
+The $550M William H. Gray III station redevelopment is targeting substantial completion by the end of 2026, part of the much larger long-term 30th Street Station District Plan.

 Active & Planned Projects